uralys/taverne/readme.md

 </details>

----

 ## 🏁 setup the Hookstores provider with these stores

 Once all stores are ready, and pass them as `stores` parameter to `<Hookstores>`.

-This is were you choose names your stores.
+This is where you define names your stores.

-`Hookstores` will simply create hooks with the same names by prefixing with `use`.
+`Hookstores` will simply create hooks with the same names with the `use` prefix.

 ```js
 whatheverNameStore ===> useWhatheverNameStore()